KDE/digikam-doc/post_processing/metadata_editor.rst

 Categories
 ~~~~~~~~~~

-This view records categories relevant to the item.
-It's identical to the :ref:`IPTC Categories <iptc_categories>` section, but with no string size limitations.
+This view supports editing of categories relevant to the item.
+It's identical to the :ref:`IPTC Categories <iptc_categories>` section, but with no limitations on string size.

 .. figure:: images/metadata_editor_xmp_categories.webp
     :alt: